 d) that, since that time, WTDCs have established study groups, developed work programmes and approved resolutions to promote digital opportunities, highlighting the role of ICT in a number of areas;

-e) that Resolutions 30 and 143 (Rev. Guadalajara, 2010) of this conference highlight that what countries need, as reflected in these two resolutions, is for the digital divide to be bridged, as a fundamental goal;
+e) that Resolutions 30 and 143 (Rev. Busan, 2014) of this conference highlight that what countries need, as reflected in these two resolutions, is for the digital divide to be bridged, as a fundamental goal;

-f) Resolution 143 (Rev. Guadalajara, 2010) of this conference,
+f) Resolution 143 (Rev. Busan, 2014) of this conference;

+g) Resolution 16 (Rev. Hyderabad, 2010) of WTDC on "Special actions and measures for the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition", which calls upon other Member States and Sector Members to establish partnerships with these countries, either directly or through BDT, in order to bring increased investment into the ICT sector and to stimulate the modernization and expansion of networks in these countries in a bold attempt to reduce the digital divide and to achieve the ultimate goal of universal access in line with the Geneva Plan of Action, the Tunis Commitment and the Tunis Agenda,

 endorsing

-Resolution 37 (Rev. Hyderabad, 2010) of WTDC on this subject,
+Resolution 37 (Rev. Dubai, 2014) of WTDC on this subject “Bridging the digital divide”;

+Resolution 50 (Rev. Dubai, 2014) of WTDC on "Optimal integration of information and communication technologies";

+Resolution 44 (Rev. Dubai, 2012) of WTSA on "Bridging the standardization gap between developing and developed countries",

 considering